Menu

 Marnie Mamminga:

-Return to Wake Robin - One Cabin in the Heyday of Northwoods Resorts.pdf- a personal look at life on the Spider Chain of lakes from the 1920's through the 1960's, an era that many lake neighbors might not be familiar with.
+Return to Wake Robin - One Cabin in the Heyday of Northwoods Resorts.pdf- a personal look at life on the Spider Chain of lakes from the 1920's through the 1960's.
+(2012 - Wisconsin Historical Society Press)

 Jeff Nania: